Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 229:
 - By bugpesto.
 - References Sackboy from LittleBigPlanet.
+Collab with RetroAdvance64!.

+cube 230:
+- By Aleiz21.

 cube 233:
 - By Aleiz21.